 Because at the end of the day, His love is the source of all peace.
 It cannot be faked nor replaced.
-He is the true #PrinceofPeace and like my friend Wendy, is always understanding and waiting to ease our burdens.
+And like my friend Wendy, He is always understanding and waiting to ease our burdens.
 He will have compassion on us as we humbly turn to Him and seek His comfort.

 Print Out the Compassion Quotes

 And I hope that we can all be a little more like Wendy, and like the Savior this Easter season – stretching our arms out to all of those around us with compassion, with understanding, and with love.

 You can download the free printable of one of my favorite compassion quotes by clicking on the image below or filling out the form below to download.
 I recommend printing in color on white card stock.